 What Is Wealth Management?

-The idea behind wealth management is that people who have a high or ultra-high net worth may often require services beyond those offered by traditional financial advisors.
-Those with hundreds of thousands, millions, or even billions of dollars may have large and complex investment portfolios, complicated tax situations, various businesses and ownership interests, or other specific needs.
+People who have a high net worth may need more services than those offered by traditional financial advisors.
+Those with millions—perhaps even billions of dollars—may have complex portfolios, complicated tax situations, and other needs that are unlikely to apply to average investors.

 - Investment management and advice, including retirement planning